udaygirish/udaygirish.github.io/pages/about.md

 {% include about/skills.html title="Other Skills" source=site.data.other-skills %}
 </div>

+# **Publications**
+RIGGU - A Semi-Humanoid Robot Platform for Speech and Image Recognition:
+RIGGU is a semi-humanoid interactive robot that is developed for different applications such as hospitality, treating autism, and assisting aged people.
+This paper proposes the integration of object, face, emotion recognition, and navigation of a semi-humanoid robot platform using the Robot Operating System (ROS).

 # **Certifications**
 AWS Machine Learning Speciality <br>
 Google Cloud Associate Engineer <br>